Agent Harness Engineering: Why Architecture Matters More Than the Model

 Making TYPO3 AI-ready

-What the TYPO3 core is already doing for AI readability – and what you should supplement in your project.
-Featuring Schema API, Content Blocks, Property Hooks, DataHandler, and Harness Engineering.
+What the TYPO3 core already does for AI readability, and what you should add in your own project.
+Covering the Schema API, Content Blocks, Property Hooks, DataHandler, and harness engineering.

 Read the full article